lquvatexas/lquvatexas.github.io/index.md

 ---
 layout: page
-title: The existence of us lied purely on conditional probability
+subtitle: The existence of us lied purely on conditional probability
 use-site-title: true
 order: 1
 ---